 One of this travelling team of painters was an aspiring musician from Sheffield named Adolphus (Adi) Newton.
 Along with Martyn Ware and Ian Craig Marsh, Newton formed The Future in Sheffield in 1977, and left them to set up industrial experimentalists Clock DVA.
-According to his sleevenotes for the Horology retrospective, it was from snatches of conversation with Dennis Leigh at Modreno in London that Newton confirmed his ideas as to how music could be used as a vehicle for his existential and dramatic expressionism.
+According to his sleevenotes for the Horology retrospective, it was from snatches of conversation with Dennis Leigh at Modreno in Sheffield that Newton confirmed his ideas as to how music could be used as a vehicle for his existential and dramatic expressionism.

 The band (both as Ultravox! and Tiger Lily) rehearsed extensively in the doll factory for a period of about three years, and were most famously photographed there by Ian Dickson in the closing months of 1976, shortly after recording their first album with Island.